pdeljanov/Symphonia/README.md

  * Reading and writing the most common media container formats
  * Probing and guessing the correct format and decoder combination(s) for playback or inspection
  * Reading and writing metadata
- * Providing a set of audio primitives for manipulating audio data
+ * Providing a set of audio primitives for manipulating audio data efficiently
  * Providing a C API for integration into other languages
+ * Providing a WASM API for web usage

 ## Format and Codec Support Roadmap